How To: Hang Christmas Lights Outside

 Install lights on railings by either winding the strand around the handrail or—for a perfectly straight line of lights—by using deck clips.
 Deck clips are designed to securely grip a standard handrail and support a string of lights.
 Plastic zip-ties are also a good choice for attaching light strands to railings and balusters.

-If possible, use a light-hanging pole to secure lights on higher tree branches.
+If possible, use a light-hanging pole for securing lights on high branches.
 It’s dangerous to climb out onto branches to hang lights in trees, but a light-hanging pole lets you remain on the ground, or on a safe rung of your ladder, while slipping strands over and around the branches in a free-form manner.

-• Use a timer to turn your Christmas lights on at dusk and turn them back off a few hours later unless you want to leave them on all night.
+- Use a timer.
+Unless you want to leave them on all night, you can automate turning your Christmas lights on at dusk and turning them back off a few hours later.
 Yard stakes that feature multiple outlets and timers are designed specifically for controlling outdoor holiday lights.

-• Choosing LED Christmas lights can help save money on your utility bill.
+- Choose LED Christmas lights to help save money on your utility bill.
 LEDs use less energy than incandescent lights and are just as attractive.
 Moreover, they can relieve you of anxiety that a bulb burning out here or there will render an entire string useless.
 (Like larger LED bulbs designed for lamps and light fixtures, they’ll last decades—well past incandescents!)